DREAMWORK SUMMIT: Unveiling, Exploring and Living the Messages from Your Soul

 Welcome to my revived blog, NOW Journey Home.

-Have you had a jarring dream that left an indelible imprint that there’s something more for you to know?
-Such dreams arise from the Archetypal realm, your inner mystic connected to the Most High and the collective unconscious of all humanity.
-I want to share with you my passion about Archetypal Dreamwork and my own personal healing journey from disconnection, aloofness, pride and shame on my way back “home” to my enlivened and unfettered heart…my vintage radiance, power.
+Have you had a dream that left an indelible imprint that there’s something more for you to know?
+Such dreams arise from the “archetypal realm, your inner place of deepest Wisdom.
+I want to share with you my passion about Archetypal Dreamwork and bits and pieces from my own healing journey from disconnection and aloofness to vintage radiance and power.

 With Great Love,